Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_graylog.md

 ---
-title: Configure runtime compliance
+title: Configure Graylog runtime compliance
-linkTitle: Configure runtime compliance
+linkTitle: Configure Graylog runtime compliance
 weight: 20
 ---

-Configure your runtime compliance with the Axway Central CLI.
+Configure your runtime compliance with the Axway Central CLI and Graylog.

 ## Before you start